SA80: Rifle

-The L85 Rifle, referred to on occasion as the L85 Individual Weapon (IW), is the standard rifle for the British Armed Forces.
+The L85 Rifle, also occasionally referred to as the L85 Individual Weapon (IW), is the standard rifle of the British Armed Forces.

-When initially adopted for service, the L85's grenade-launching ability was fulfilled by then-conventional rifle grenades, namely the L74A1 high-explosive anti-tank (HEAT) and L75A1 HEAT-APERS versions of the Luchaire grenade; when these experienced problems with premature detonation, the L85A1 HE grenade was adopted in their place.
-Various underbarrel grenade launcher models were trialled, including the M203 and a proprietary "Enfield Close Assault Weapon" developed by Royal Ordnance.
-It was eventually decided that the L17A2/L123 40mm Underslung Grenade Launcher (UGL) should be adopted; this is issued on a scale of one per fireteam, and is used with fragmentation, high-explosive dual-purpose (HEDP), red phosphorus, white illuminating parachute, infra-red illuminating parachute, practice, and drill ammunition, with buckshot ammunition also being intended for adoption.
-The addition of the UGL adds another 1.12 kg to the L85A2's weight.
+When initially adopted for service, the L85's grenade-launching capability was provided by conventional rifle grenades, specifically the L74A1 high-explosive anti-tank (HEAT) and L75A1 HEAT-APERS variants of the Luchaire grenade.
+After these suffered from problems with premature detonation, the L85A1 HE grenade was adopted as a replacement.
+Several underbarrel grenade launcher designs were trialled, including the M203 and the proprietary "Enfield Close Assault Weapon" developed by Royal Ordnance.
+It was eventually decided to adopt the L17A2/L123 40mm Underslung Grenade Launcher (UGL).
+This is issued at a scale of one per fireteam and can fire fragmentation, high-explosive dual-purpose (HEDP), red phosphorus, white illuminating parachute, infra-red illuminating parachute, practice and drill ammunition, with buckshot ammunition also intended for adoption.
+The addition of the UGL increases the L85A2's weight by 1.12 kg.